Bacteria: Mutualists

 In soil, microorganisms that reside in the rhizosphere (a zone that includes the root surface and the soil that adheres to the root after gentle shaking) carry out nitrogen fixation, converting nitrogen gas to nitrogenous compounds.
-This serves to provide an easily absorbable form of nitrogen for many plants, which cannot fix nitrogen themselves.
+This serves to provide an easily utilisable form of nitrogen for many plants, which cannot fix nitrogen themselves.
 Many other bacteria are found as symbionts in humans and other organisms.
 For example, the presence of over 1,000 bacterial species in the normal human gut flora of the intestines can contribute to gut immunity, synthesise vitamins, such as folic acid, vitamin K and biotin, convert sugars to lactic acid (see Lactobacillus), as well as fermenting complex undigestible carbohydrates.
 The presence of this gut flora also inhibits the growth of potentially pathogenic bacteria (usually through competitive exclusion) and these beneficial bacteria are consequently sold as probiotic dietary supplements.

 Nearly all animal life is dependent on bacteria for survival as only bacteria and some archaea possess the genes and enzymes necessary to synthesise vitamin B_{12}, also known as cobalamin, and provide it through the food chain.
 Vitamin B_{12} is a water-soluble vitamin that is involved in the metabolism of every cell of the human body.
 It is a cofactor in DNA synthesis and in both fatty acid and amino acid metabolism.
 It is particularly important in the normal functioning of the nervous system via its role in the synthesis of myelin.